KensukeSakakibara/suisuichat/README.md

-# WEBAMP 3
+# Suisui Chat

-This application uses the latest Slim 3 with the Twig template renderer.
+This application uses the Slim 3 with the Twig template renderer.

 This application was built for Composer.